Universality for bond percolation in two dimensions: Star--triangle transformation

-Suppose further that $\bp$ is self-dual, in that $\kappa_\tri(\bp)=0$, and let $\om^m\in\Om^m$.
-We denote by $\Tu$ (\resp, $\Td$) the transformation $T$ of Figure \ref{fig:simple_transformation_coupling} applied to an upwards (\resp, downwards) pointing triangle.
-Write $T^+$ for the transformation of $\om$ obtained by applying $\Tu$ to every upwards pointing triangle in the upper half plane, and $\Td$ similarly in the lower half plane; sequential applications of \stt s are required to be independent of one another.
+Suppose further that $\bp$ is self-dual, in that $\kappa_\tri(\bp )=0$, and let $\omega^m\in\Om^m$.
+We denote by $\Tu$ (resp., $\Td$) the transformation $T$ of Figure \ref{figsimpletransformationcoupling} applied to an upward (resp., downward) pointing triangle.
+Write $T^+$ for the transformation of $\omega$ obtained by applying $\Td$ to every downward pointing triangle in the upper half plane, and $\Tu$ similarly in the lower half plane; sequential applications of star--triangle transformations are required to be independent of one another.